How to Make Money On YouTube (Monetization Guide)

 The Rules for YouTube Video Monetization

 YouTube is constantly working with businesses and consumers to make sure their policies are up to date.
 Just last year, they reorganized their policies that regulate which videos are allowed to make money.
 But that doesn;t always apply to everyone.
 Like, do movie channels earn money on YouTube?
 It depends on what kinds of content you show.

 Does your channel qualify to let you earn money on YouTube?

-YOUTUBE PAYMENT RULES:
+YOUTUBE MONETIZATION RULES:

 - Your content is advertiser-friendly.